catseye/Chrysoberyl/README.markdown

 Script
 ------

-`chrysoberyl.py` is a Python script included in this distribution which can process the Chrysberyl database.
+`chrysoberyl` is a Python script included in this distribution which can process the Chrysberyl database.
+It is located in the `bin` directory, and its source modules are in the `src/chrysoberyl` directory.
 Things it can do include:

-*   check the data for consistency
+*   check the data for consistency (`chrysoberyl check`)
-*   render Jinja2 templates with the data (one file per node)
-*   dump all nodes to a single JSON file
+*   render Jinja2 templates with the data (one file per node) and dump all nodes to a single JSON file (`chrysoberyl render`)
+*   update the Atom news feed (`chrysoberyl announce`)

+If mercurial repositories of the distributions are available locally, it can also:

+*   check the distributions for cleanliness (`chrysoberyl survey`)
+*   collect documentation from the distributions (`chrysoberyl troll`)
+*   create a zipball from the latest tag on a distribution (`chrysoberyl release`)

+The tool has the following requirements, which can be installed with `easy_install`:

+    atomize
+    jinja2
+    markdown
+    PyYaml

 As of this writing, it takes my computer about eight seconds to load, and check the data and render the templates.